 manufactured by us and Topped with Starfire Base Glass

 .
 The fireplace was transformed form an ordinary to work of art, nice job!

 The picture below has the burner being tested.
 This is the remote control on the lower right with the pilot light assembly

 The fire pit below was build by Mike Phillips ( a customer).
 First he ran a propane line to the fire pit area and then blocked his fire pit into shape.
 We use a FPPK (fire pit propane kit)

-in an aluminum pan 24" x 24" with a double 18" double stainless steel ring.The glass that was used was a Gray base
+in an aluminum pan 24" x 24" with a double 18" double stainless steel ring.The glass that was used was a Gray Base Glass

 Below on the right side the controls were installed in the bricks.

 The fire pit below belongs to Mike DeVito in Northern California.
 When I saw his idea I was excited to help him create something new and wonderful.
 He took a very old mining cart in his front yard and we helped him convert it to a propane burning fire pit!
 Turned out pretty cool!
-Next he is getting a fire pit cover made to cover it from debris and who else knows what.
+Next he is getting a fire pit cover.

 was fitted with a remote control, radio frequency.

 Now that you're finished you're ready for FIRE!